liza-tennant/liza-tennant.github.io/_publications/2021-01-11-Twitter-NLP.md

 date: 2021-01-11
 venue: 'PsyArXiv'
 paperurl: 'https://psyarxiv.com/v6qx5/'
-citation: 'Your Name, You.
-(2010). &quot;Paper Title Number 2.&quot; <i>Journal 1</i>.
-1(2).'
+citation: 'Karmannaya, E., & de-Wit, L. (2021, January 11).
+The Grammar of Politics, through the lens of Surveys and Web-based Social Network methods. <i> PsyArXiv </i>.'
 ---
 This paper is a pre-print of my MPhil research work, where I tested a hypothesis about Noun use by political Conservatives by analysing Language and Social Network data from Twitter, and contrasting this with findings from my two more traditional survey studies.

 [Download paper here](https://psyarxiv.com/v6qx5/)

-Recommended citation:
-Karmannaya, E., & de-Wit, L. (2021, January 11).
-The Grammar of Politics, through the lens of Surveys and Web-based Social Network methods. <i> PsyArXiv </i>

-Supplementary materials, data & code: https://doi.org/10.17605/OSF.IO/DR7BK
+[View supplementary materials, data & code] (https://doi.org/10.17605/OSF.IO/DR7BK)

 Abstract
 ====